ssube/js-utils/README.md

 - `make git-push`

 The `git-push` target pushed to Github first, to avoid conflicts with changes from bots and other contributors.

+### To Release

+When your project is ready to release:

+- `make release-dry` to make sure your changelog and options look right
+- `make release`

+Additional options can be passed with the `RELEASE_OPTS` variable.
+Frequently-used options include `--release-as minor` and `--prerelease`.

 ## External Services